piluc/ConferenceMining/README.md

 # Data and graph mining (Julia)

 <a name="datamining"></a>The data and graph mining software has been developed in Julia.
+The documentation of the functions included in the code is available at [http://www.pilucrescenzi.it/miner/docs/](http://www.pilucrescenzi.it/miner/docs/).
+In order to execute the code, the Julia REPL has to be launched starting from the directory containing the directory `conferencemining` which has to contain the `src` directory including the Julia code files.
+In the REPL, the following command has to be executed (of course all directory names can be changed):

+`include("conferencemining/src/Miner.jl")`

+(see the code in `Miner.jl` for the required packages).
+Once the module `Miner` has been included, the following commands can be used in order to generate the plots for the CONCUR conference (of course the arguments can be changed for other conferences).

+1. Basic data mining plots.

+`Miner.one_conference_data_mining("concur", true, 10)`